Back To Search Results

 An example of the Ross-Kono procedure is as follows:

-The surgery begins by transecting the aorta above the sinotubular junction, securing commissural stay sutures, and inspecting the aortic valve.
+• The surgery begins by transecting the aorta above the sinotubular junction, securing commissural stay sutures, and inspecting the aortic valve.
 After confirming the Ross-Konno procedure is suitable and ensuring the pulmonary valve is a trileaflet and viable as an autograft, the aortic valve leaflets are excised, and the coronary buttons are mobilized, along with the proximal epicardial coronary course.
 The pulmonary autograft is harvested from the right ventricular outflow tract and interventricular septum while preserving septal perforators.
-Antegrade cardioplegia is used to identify and oversee any bleeding in the autograft bed.
+Antegrade cardioplegia identifies and oversees any bleeding in the autograft bed.

 Differential Diagnosis